matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ### Fetch all threads in a room

-To fetch all threads in a room, use the [`/messages`](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-rooms-roomid-messages) API and expand the room event filtering to include relations.
-The `RoomEventFilter`
+To fetch all threads in a room, the [`/messages`](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-rooms-roomid-messages) API is used with newly added filtering options.
+It is proposed to expand the room event filtering to include filtering events by their related events:

 * `relation_types`: A list of relation types which must exist pointing to the event being filtered.
 If this list is absent then no filtering is done on relation types.